pwltr/bitkit-docker/README.md

 2. Check RPC authentication credentials
 3. Verify port mappings

+### Nuke databases
+1. Run `docker compose down --volumes`
+2. Delete databases: `rm -rf ./lnd ./lnurl-server/data`

 ## Security Notes

 - This setup uses **regtest** network for development
 - Self-signed certificates are used for LND REST API
-- Default credentials are used (change for production)
+- Default credentials are used
 - All services are exposed on localhost only

 ## Production Considerations

-For production deployment:
-1. Use mainnet/testnet instead of regtest
-2. Change default passwords and credentials
-3. Use proper SSL certificates
-4. Implement proper backup strategies
-5. Add monitoring and logging
-6. Use secrets management for sensitive data

-## License

-[Add your license here]
+Do not use for production.
+LNURL server is vibe-coded and not fully spec compliant.